Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test4_clue_analysis(gemini).md

 ### Misinformed Clues: 3/5
 **Good - Meets requirements**

-The misinformed clues are related to the general themes of the choices, making them somewhat ambiguous.
-Clue 1 (teenagers/mystical powers) could apply to The Wire or The Sopranos, though it's less fitting.
-Clue 2 (friends in a small community) is vague enough to potentially fit any of the choices, creating productive doubt.
+The misinformed clues are somewhat effective in creating ambiguity.
+Clue 1, referring to 'artwork' with 'still images,' could apply to a movie or even a TV show with artistic visuals, but is too vague.
+Clue 2, mentioning 'shelves of a library,' could apply to books, as intended.
+Both clues are related but the first one is weaker.
+The clues succeed in casting doubt on the correct answer.
+Both clues are too vague.

 ✅ Strengths:
 - Attempt to create ambiguity